Model-based Analysis and Specification of Functional Requirements and Tests for Complex Automotive Systems: Context

 Accordingly, \emph{stakeholder concerns} can be seen as a starting point for the development task.
 They comprise needs, wants, desires, expectations and preconceived constraints of identified stakeholders \cite{ISO/IEC/IEEE2015}.
 These concerns are determined from the communication with external and internal stakeholders \cite{INCOSE2015}.

-Based on the stakeholder concerns, we consider two types of requirements specifications in this article: a \emph{stakeholder requirements specification} (StRS), and a \emph{system requirements specification} (SyRS).
-We use the term StRS to describe a "(...) structured collection of the requirements (characteristics, context, concepts, constraints and priorities) of the stakeholder and the relationship to the external environment" \cite{ISO/IEC/IEEE2018}.
-And the term SyRS is used as a collection of requirements that describe "(...) what the system needs to do, how well, and under what conditions, as required to meet project and design constraints" \cite{INCOSE2015}.
-Thereby the SyRS includes different types of requirements (functional, behavior, performance, interface, fault and failure handling requirements etc.).
-The focus of this article is on the specification and analysis of functional system requirements.
+Based on the stakeholder concerns and related stakeholder requirements specifications, the focus of this article is on the specification and analysis of functional system requirements that must be collected in a \emph{system requirements specification} \cite{ISO/IEC/IEEE2015}\cite{INCOSE2015}.
 The specification and analysis of system requirements is part of automotive development processes.
 These processes must include a requirements analysis phase with the purpose to "(...) transform the defined stakeholder requirements into a set of system requirements that will guide the design of the system" \cite{AutomotiveSIG2015}.
-As an outcome of this process, it is expected that a SyRS is established, where the containing requirements are analyzed for correctness and verifiability, and that consistency and bidirectional traceablity between system and stakeholer requirements are ensured~\cite{AutomotiveSIG2015}.
+As an outcome of this process, it is expected that a system requirements specification is established, where the containing requirements are analyzed for correctness and verifiability, and that consistency and bidirectional traceablity between system and stakeholder requirements are ensured~\cite{AutomotiveSIG2015}.

-Although many different attempts have been made to support this early requirements analysis phase through formal and model-based techniques (e.g., \cite{Holtmann2019, Greenyer2015}), the analysis of functional requirements is still a predominantly manual process~\cite{Liebel2019}.
+Although many different attempts have been made to support this early requirements analysis phase through formal and model-based techniques (e.g., Holtmann \cite{Holtmann2019} \& Greenyer et al. \cite{Greenyer2015}), the analysis of functional requirements is still a predominantly manual process~\cite{Liebel2019}.